lpolverino/lpolverino/README.md

 <h1 align="center"> Hello, I'm Lorenzo and welcome to my github 👋</h1>
-<p>I'm an advanced computer science studen who is very passionate for software development and right now im developing web pages using javascript with React for the FrontEnd and Nodejs for the BackEnd using my expertise adquired in the Major and The Odin Project.</p>
+<p>I'm an advanced computer science student who has been very passionate about software development since my high school final project, which was an interactive world map.
+Right now I'm developing web pages using javascript with React for the FrontEnd and Nodejs for the BackEnd using my expertise acquired in the Major and The Odin Project.</p>
-<p> I really wanna be part of a team who develops computer solutions for many kind of problems.
-I would love any kind of help about how to improve my skills and projects.</p>
+<p>I love creating projects in React and will be super enthusiastic about a job that let me improve and learn more about the framework.
+Also, I would be very grateful for any kind of help with how to improve my skills and projects.</p>
 <section>
   <a href="https://www.linkedin.com/in/lorenzo-polverino-845609219/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="Linkedin badge"/>